kubernetes/minikube/site/content/en/docs/contrib/tests.en.md

 #### validateHAAddSecondaryNode
 uses the minikube node add command to add a secondary control-plane node to an existing ha (multi-control plane) cluster.

-## TestHelmInstall
-verifies that InstallHelm can install, upgrade, and re-install helm inside a live node.

 ## TestImageBuild
 makes sure the 'minikube image build' command works fine